vitorl-s/TransactionsManager/README.md

 ```
 <i> Note: If tests fail, change node version to 10.22.0 </i>

-## Solution plan

-The solution involves using React Native base components with stylesheet to show transactions and balance, to add transactions and format date type react-native-datepicker and momentjs were used.
-To store the transactions items redux and redux-persist were used.
-To navigate between screens react-navigation was necessary.

 ## Contributing

 Would like to help this project?
 Found a bug that you would like to report or a missing feature that you would like to work on?
 Great!
 Check the [Contribution guide](./CONTRIBUTING.md) so you can start easily.